 After receiving answers, you’ll see how far the customer is from reaching his goals, and what else should be improved to accomplish it.
 Use this information to help him achieve the desired result, and you’ll build up a strong and lasting relationship.

 As soon as your customer achieves his goals, you have to ask what he wants to do next.
 If you stop at this point, your customer will be satisfied for a while and move out later.
 Thus, you need to reevaluate goals all the time.
 Consider the following questions as soon as the client reaches success:

 - What further improvement your customer may need?

-- What are the next success target?
+- What is the next success target?

-- How to expand the expertise and services?
+- How to expand expertise and services?

 - How to develop people, teams, and divisions?

 Customer success management is an ongoing process that shouldn’t stop as soon as you reach the primary goal.

 Weblium is a do-it-for-me website builder, a platform bridging web design studio and classic site builder.